EsriUK/worldview/README.md

-# **worldview**
+# **Worldview**

 # About

-worldview a Chrome Extension that shows you the satellite imagery for locations across the globe when you open a new tab.
-Built using [Leaflet](https://github.com/Leaflet/Leaflet) and the [Esri Leaflet](https://github.com/Esri/esri-leaflet) plugin.
+Worldview a browser that shows you beautiful satellite imagery from across the globe when you open a new tab.
+It's built using [Leaflet](https://github.com/Leaflet/Leaflet) and [Esri Leaflet](https://github.com/Esri/esri-leaflet).

 # Sample
-The app has been published to the Chrome Web Store.
-The listing can be found [here](http://bit.ly/2yDUDA2).

-# Configuring
-Start with common.js and the below variables:
-- servicerUrl - URL to publicly available ArcGIS polygon feature service of areas of interest
-- locationField - Field in the polygon feature service that contains the name of the location
-- uniqueIdField - Unique numeric field in the polygon feature service, e.g. ObjectID
-- serviceQuery - Query to restrict locations in the app to a subset of the feature service's content, 1=1 will include everything
+You can find Worldview in the [Chrome Web Store](<https://chrome.google.com/webstore/detail/worldview/aflbpeobpgdpibcfhkkjhaonbbpkmefg?hl=en>) and [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/worldview/?src=search).

 # Issues